 This is a thick, rich, green curry that can be served as part of a larger meal, and it pairs especially well with cooked jasmine rice, a fried fish or omelette, a sour and spicy soup like tom yam, or a simple stir-fry like galam plee pad nam pla (stir-fried cabbage with fish sauce and garlic).

-- 5 Thai eggplants (about 5 1/4 ounces; 150g total), stemmed, quartered, and placed in a small bowl of water (see note)
+5 Thai eggplants (about 5 1/4 ounces; 150g total), stemmed, quartered, and placed in a small bowl of water (see notes)

 In a small bowl, whisk together 1/2 cup (120ml) coconut milk and 1/2 cup (120ml) water; set thinned coconut milk mixture aside.
 Remove and discard the mid-rib from the makrut lime leaves; set 8 of the leaves aside.
 Stack remaining 2 makrut lime leaves, fold in half widthwise, then slice into hair-thin strips; set aside separately.